ralgar/proton-mo2-installer/README.md

 **Note:** The only verified game at this time is Skyrim SE.
 I don't own the other games on PC.

 ### Features
 - [x] Simple, GUI-driven installer.
-- [x] Installs Mod Organizer 2
-- [x] Installs LOOT
+Installs, updates, and uninstalls cleanly.
-- [x] Installs Script Extender
+- [x] Installs Mod Organizer 2, LOOT, and Script Extender
-- [x] Launching the game from Steam now launches Mod Organizer 2 instead
+- [x] Launching the game from Steam now launches Mod Organizer 2 instead (see [Proton Shunt](https://github.com/ralgar/proton-shunt))
-- [x] NXM links from your browser can be sent to Mod Organizer 2
+- [x] NXM links from your browser can be sent directly to Mod Organizer 2
 - [x] DynDoLOD, FNIS, Nemesis, BodySlide, Outfit Studio, and other tools all work as expected
-- [ ] Update function for all of the scripts and tools (coming soon)
 - [ ] Steam Deck support (unsure, as I don't own one)
 - [ ] Flatpak Steam support (experimental)